S. Avdo Karabegović

 Born to a prominent but impoverished Muslim landowning family in northern Bosnia, Karabegović's poetry was first published when he was seventeen.
-An ardent Serbophile, he attended school in Anatolia for several years before relocating to Serbia and settling in its capital, Belgrade.
+An ardent Serbophile, he attended school in Constantinople for several years before relocating to Serbia and settling in its capital, Belgrade.
 In 1900, Karabegović and fellow Muslim Serbophiles Osman Đikić and Omer-beg Sulejmanpašić printed a book of Serbian patriotic poetry.
 Later that year, upon entering Austria-Hungary on a visit to neighbouring Zemun, Karabegović was arrested for draft evasion by the Austro-Hungarian authorities and forcibly inducted into the Austro-Hungarian Army, where he contracted tuberculosis.

 Shortly after being discharged from the Austro-Hungarian Army, Karabegović was stripped of his Austrian citizenship.
 He subsequently returned to Serbia and completed teachers' college.
 In 1905, Karabegović published his second and final poetry collection.
 Later that year, he was hired to teach Muslim schoolchildren in the town of Mali Zvornik, in western Serbia.
 By 1908, Karabegović's health had deteriorated rapidly, and in November of that year, his friends took him to a hospital in the town of Loznica, where he died the following month.
 His body was buried at Belgrade's New Cemetery.